Quadratic Chabauty for modular curves: Algorithms and examples: Quadratic Chabauty: Algorithms

 This step requires an explicit knowledge of a semi-stable model of the modular curve $X$, as well as a description of the action of $Z_i$ on the concomitant cohomological structures in order to be able to apply Theorem \ref{thm:BeD}.
 It is clear that a full automation of this step, starting from a set of defining equations for $X$, falls outside the scope of our implementation.

-Semi-stable models for modular curve are known in many cases, see for instance the recent work of Edixhoven--Parent \cite{EP19}.
+Semi-stable models for modular curves are known in many cases, see for instance the recent work of Edixhoven--Parent \cite{EP21}.
 In practice, one can also often use the \texttt{SageMath} toolbox {\tt MCLF} \footnote{ {\url{https://github.com/MCLF/mclf}}} due to R\"uth and Wewers to compute such models.
 The main advantage of having computed the $Z_i$ in \S\ref{subsubsec:comp-NS} as combinations of powers of $T_p$ is that this makes it easier to compute the quantities appearing in Theorem \ref{thm:BeD}.
-Even though we see no way to fully automate this step, we hope to convince the reader of its practicality by working it out for two examples in~\S\ref{subsec:nontriv_away}.
+Even though we see no way to fully automate this step, we hope to convince the reader of its practicality by working it out for the genus~2 curves $C_{188}$ and $C_{161}$ in Examples~\ref{E:188} and~\ref{E:161}.